 Sexual orientation discrimination: Christian B&B owners' refusal of double-bedded room for civil partners not justified

-Bull and another v Hall and another UKSC 73 SC (0 other reports)
+Bull and another v Hall and another UKSC 73 SC (1 other report)

 Bull and another v Hall and another UKSC 73 SC